 Let’s go back to the start, and remember that smelly diapers are dirty diapers.
 In fact, smell is often the first indication of a washing problem.
 Covering that warning sign with scents and perfumes means that likely the first indication of a problem you’ll have is a rash on your baby’s private parts.
 At this point in the problem, you may also need a tougher solution, which will take more of your time and effort.

 In my opinion, it’s way better to avoid a rash and more work by letting the natural smell of your diapers let you know if everything is chugging along of if there’s a problem.

 As for essential oils, there will be no real big functional problem if you use a few drops here or there, but again, you may be shooting yourself in the foot by masking a problem rather than fixing it.

 How do I fix smelly diapers?

 Knowing what type of smell you’re battling can help.
-An amonia smell (not a pee smell, but an actual ammonia, burn your nose hairs off kind of smell) can usually be traced back to a diaper storage or washing frequency problem.
-A “barnyard” smell on the other hand, usually suggests a detergent or washing routine issue.
+An amonia smell (not a pee smell, but an actual ammonia, burn your nose hairs off kind of smell) can either medical, or if it’s wash related, most often a detergent amount problem.
+A “barnyard” smell on the other hand, usually suggests a storage or washing routine issue.